ManuelLerchner/FreshFinder/README.md

 This is our submission for the HackaTum2023 hackathon.
 It is based on the `HelloFresh` Challenge and aims to provide a smooth and easy way to suggest recipes to users based on their preferences.

+# Installation
+1. Set up npm and node.js
+2. run npm run start in the webfolder

 ## Technologies

 TODO